FRONT-END CONFERENCE 2016 - ZURICH

 WP-FrontEndConf-Zurich-2016

-In two very intense days I attended several talks which – on average – turned out to be very interesting and well presented.
-Indeed, can comfortably say that “frictionless” was the keyword of this front-end conference in 2016 in Zurich.
+In two very intense days, I attended several talks that—on average—turned out to be very interesting and well presented.
+Indeed, I can comfortably say that “frictionless” was the keyword of this front-end conference in 2016 in Zurich.
 As a main topic of most of the talks, I could pinpoint the desire to provide an unforgettable user experience and a reasonable revenue level in terms of business.

 Front-end Conference Zurich 2016 – My fav talks